I don't own anything Twilight; I'm just playing with what Stephenie Meyer gave us.

 I changed out of the clothes I'd traveled in and into a clean pair of jeans and a shirt that matched the dark purple of my new bedding, hoping that Charlie would understand the meaning behind my choice.
 He didn't have to scrape up the money to buy me a bed.
 He didn't have to risk his job or use his connections as Fork's police chief and do all the research on Maggie and her family I'd so desperately wanted.
 But most of all, he didn't have to let me live here with him while I tried to maneuver my way through this… aftermath.
 "Appreciative" did not do what I felt justice.

-I grabbed my gym bag and shoved a random pair of shorts and tank top inside then found my black Nikes and did the same with those.
+I grabbed my gym bag and shoved some random clothes inside then found my black Nikes and did the same with those.
 Charlie had told me about a gym near the hospital, and I wanted to check it out before I came back home.
 After weeks of required physical therapy—and the fact that this whole experience had been eye opening, to say the least—it had become part of my routine, as weird as that still sometimes felt.
 I still dreaded stepping foot on the treadmill, afraid that I would trip and fall in front of everyone in the gym, but the alternative—not busting my ass in the gym—was unacceptable.
 I had to take care of myself now and be more aware of my body's reactions to certain things, especially with the possibility of rejection always looming over me.

 I went back downstairs and found Charlie in the living room watching a ball game.
 I cleared my throat to get his attention and grinned when his head snapped up guiltily.